JaminMartin/spcs_instruments/README.md

 ## Setting up the email service

 Email can be configured in two ways.
 1. Secure (TLS) or 2.
 Insecure.
-These are configured in the pyfex configuration file, located (on Linux/Mac) in ~/.config/pyfex.
+These are configured in the rex configuration file, located (on Linux/Mac) in ~/.config/pyfex.

 For insecure email, simply use the following configuration:
 ```toml